jenieciajae/webworks-studio/legacy-modernization/README.md

 ## Changes

-- **Created a main container ** This helps keep the page centered and organized.
+- Created a main container: This helps keep the page centered and organized.
-- **Removed tables and moved styling to CSS ** This makes the HTML cleaner and keeps the styling in one place.
+- Removed tables and moved styling to CSS: This makes the HTML cleaner and keeps the styling in one place.
-- **Removed Quick Links images and cleaned up CSS ** I used regular bullet points instead and removed duplicate CSS to make the code simpler.
+- Removed Quick Links images and cleaned up CSS: I used regular bullet points instead and removed duplicate CSS to make the code simpler.

 ## Left for Week 3